agieche/frontendux/content/blog/getting-started-with-gatsby/index.md

 ## Add google analytics to your blog

-If you want to have insights on, how often your blog is visited and by whom, it's very easy to integrate google analytics tracking with gatsby.
+Now to something completely different: TRACKING.
+If you're like me, you may want to have some insights on, how often your blog is visited and by whom.
+Luckily, Google Analytics is very easy to integrate in gatsby.

+Prerequisites:

+- Google Analytics Account

+Install the google analytics gatsby plugin:

 ```shell
 npm install --save gatsby-plugin-google-analytics